cgwire/kitsu/docs/nft/README.md

 ## Add more tasks after creating the assets

-If you realize **after** creating the assets that task are missing, you can still add them.
+If you realize **after** creating the assets that the task is missing, you can still add them.

-First be sure that the missing task type is added in the setting page under the task type tab.
+First, be sure that the missing task type is added to the settings page under the task type tab.

 Then go back to the asset page and click on **+ Add tasks**